raspishake/rsudp/docs/raspberryshake.rst

 .. note::
-    If you are starting this program from a command line by using :bash:`rs-client` or a start script, the functions in this library will be executed by the :func:`rsudp.client` automatically.
+    If you are starting this program from a command line by using :bash:`rs-client` or a start script, the functions in this library will be executed by the :mod:`rsudp.client` automatically.
     See :ref:`running` for details.

     If you are a developer looking for helper functions to create a new module,